ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 Keeping the delay between animations short will give your animation a very fluid appearance.

+How short?
+A good rule of thumb is between 100-300ms.

 If the delay is too long between animations then it can give the appearance of stuttering or being slow.

 ### Putting It All Together